Brain Re-Ignition and Recovery After Coma and Flat Line Brain Death

-Brains Self-start After Flat Line
+Brains Can Self-Start After Flat Line

 The brain may survive in deeper states of coma than the ones found during the isoelectric line (flat line).— Lead researcher, Florin Amzica.

-What is a Coma?
+What Is a Coma?

 The Mayo Clinic, one of the most well respected medical establishments for treatment and training in America, can tell us what constitutes a coma.

-Levels of Coma and Assessment of Them
+Levels of Coma and Their Assessment

 The Calder Medical Center in Miami, Florida has replaced the most-used Glasgow Coma Scale with the Rancho Los Amigos Scale (RLAS) when a patient begins to show signs of awareness and ability to respond to his/her environment.